-For critical online services, users may desire more secure authentication than merely password.
-Toward this end, two-factor authentication (2FA) is proposed to include another layer of protection to user accounts.
+For critical online services, users may desire more secure authentication than password-only authentication.
+Therefore, two-factor authentication (2FA) is proposed to include another layer of protection to user accounts.
 Nowadays many leading service providers such as Google and Microsoft, have integrated 2FA into their online systems.
-However, 2FA suffers from limited adoption due to undesired extra burden on users.
-It is estimated that in 2015, only around 6.4% of Google users are using 2FA [24].
-In order to improve usability, transparent 2FA has been proposed [8,23] by leveraging additional devices (mainly user smartphones) to automatically complete the enhanced authentication procedure without user involvement.
-However, these approaches are hard to deploy because of imperative modifications at both the web server and the client sides.
+However, 2FA requires extra efforts from a user such as checking its smartphone or email to retrieve a one-time code as a secondary authenticator.
+In order to improve usability, transparent 2FA has been proposed [10, 33] by leveraging additional devices (mainly user smartphones) to automatically complete the enhanced authentication procedure without user involvement.
+Therefore, users can increase the security by using 2FA and maintain the same level of usability as password-only authentication.
+However, these approaches are harder to deploy because the modifications at both the web server side and the client side are imperative.

 In this paper, we propose BluePass, an enhanced password manager that partially inherits the security benefit of 2FA to improve the security and usability of existing password managers.
 One of the key features of BluePass is to isolate the storage of the password vault from that of the decryption key.
 Here the password vault is the set of all the encrypted site passwords of a user.
 Specifically, the password vault is stored locally in a mobile device (e.g., a user's smartphone) and the decryption key is stored in the BluePass server, which can be accessed and downloaded only once to a computer after authentication through a master password.
-The mobile device communicates with the computer using Bluetooth in a transparent manner.
+The mobile device communicates with the computer using Bluetooth in a user transparent manner.
 When a user needs to log in a website, the computer will automatically request the site password from the mobile device.
-The encrypted site password will then be delivered through Bluetooth.
+The encrypted site password will then be delivered from the mobile device through Bluetooth.
 Afterwards, the computer is able to decrypt the site password using the local decryption key and auto-fill the web forms for the user.
-BluePass relies on Bluetooth for communication rather than other channels, because Bluetooth can be both transparent to users and a subtle indicator of co-location of the user mobile device.

 BluePass is secure since it does not store password vaults on a server and is not vulnerable to massive password breach.
-Furthermore, a server data breach is likely to leak both password vaults and hashed master passwords.
-By cracking the master password table offline, it is almost guaranteed that most master passwords can be craked out, given today's computing power and the weakness of user-selected passwords.
-Attackers are given direct access to password vaults under such a case, since the vault decryption key is generated from the master password.
-By contrast, in BluePass, the password vault and its decryption key are stored separately, and decryption key is not generated from master passwords, losing one of them will not practically leak any password.
+Furthermore, as a password vault and its decryption key are stored separately, losing one of them will not practically leak any password.
 While BluePass itself uses 2FA, it does not require any modifications on the website servers.
 Thus, the underlying password framework remains unaltered, i.e., logging into a website still only needs one site password.
 BluePass is also usable since it demands little effort to configure on the computer and no extra effort from a user to authenticate afterwards.
+The data transmission of BluePass is fully automatic through Bluetooth after the initial configuration stage.
+Users are motivated to choose much more secure site passwords as they do not need to remember them, making their passwords much less prone to password cracking such as brute-force and dictionary attacks.